 Now it's time to confuse the physical workout metaphor a little (sorry!).
 The next weekly workout is exactly that – a literal workout.
 It's no secret that physical exercise has a huge impact on your mental health and wellbeing.
-You don't have to jump straight in the deep end with a intense HIIT class though – exercises like dance, swimming, skipping, hula hooping or walking are perfect, too.
+You don't have to jump straight in the deep end with a intense HIIT class though – exercises like dance, swimming, skipping, hula hooping or walking are fun and a perfect mental health workout, too.

 Depending on your physical and emotional needs, you can take this up to 5 times per week.
-Keep your baseline at 3 and exercise good self-care if you feel unable to workout on any given day or week.
-Here are some ideas on how to make your physical workout more mind orientated:
+Keep your baseline at 3 and demonstrate good self-care if you feel unable to workout on any given day or week.

 Weekly Workout #4

 External self care activities are the things that make you feel nice – the treats, the pampering, the time out, etc. These things give you an opportunity to self soothe and reset your nervous system.
-However, stopping here gives yourself the message that something external will fix what is bothering you.
-Instead, you should use external self-care to create the space and time for you to also do the important internal work.
+However, stopping your self-care workout here gives yourself the message that something external will fix what is bothering you.
+Instead, I want you to use external self-care to create the space and time for you to also do the important internal work.

-Using self-care as a tool gives you the message that you are worthwhile, and therefore supports your mental health and the integrity of your mind.
+Using self-care as a tool gives you the message that you are worthwhile, and therefore supports your psychological core-stability and the overall integrity of your mind.